 We saw a marked increase in appointment confirmations with the beta group, so weʼve now rolled out the new template to the rest of our clients which number over 10,000.
 The main issue we ran up against had to do with the client logos at the top of the email.
 We received complaints from a small number of clients that their logos were too small or appeared distorted.
 Given our template, it was understandable this would happen since we were restricting the height of the logo, so we could ensure the call-to-action was immediately visible when the email was open, regardless of device.

-Since it was a smaller-scale problem, we decided to address it with the help of our Customer Success team.
+Since it was a smaller-scale problem, we decided to address it with the help of our Customer Support team.
 They worked with our clients to update their logos, rather than us changing the design which was successful for a large majority of our clients.

 Ultimately, our test proved our hypothesis and given the success of the new email template, weʼre not working to implement it across all our automated campaigns (with slight variations, to accomodate for different objectives in each campaign).
 Of course, none of this would be possible without the collaboration of our cross-functional teams, and the extension of that to our Customer Support team as well!